COMP2150-24s1/level-design-assessment-charlieadam1903/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

-Upon playtesting I realised that I had failed to account for the player's immediate impulse to start playing with the new 'toy' of the staff pickup.
-Putting them in a cramped room in proximity to the spikes meant that testers always ended up losing a heart while testing out the staff.
-Part of the rewarding nature of discovery is that they should not be penalised for experimentation or play, and it was not an intended design goal to force them into needing to be conscious of their surroundings even in times of safety.
+Instead of direct written instructions, the player is shown places for exploration and encouraged through sight lines and spatial proximity of objects to experiment and *play* with the new mechanics handed to them.
+Examples like the visual lures of the checkpoint behind the column in section two, the glimpse of the health box in the overhang part of the refuge space as Ellen descends the pass through platforms and underground, and the placement of the column within the staff room that is close enough for the player to unintentionally hit while instinctively beginning to 'mess around' with the toy

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?